 Using this new technology makes the school better.

 The objection from an independent school though will be its cost.
 The latest technology isn’t cheap, particularly when buying multiple units.
 Compared to other spend options, and given the high capital spend, the risk is it won’t add sufficient value.

 Yet this approach over several years means you’re continuing with inferior technology and an independent school falls behind – particularly behind the state schools, every parent has the option to send their child to, but also, increasingly, the direct competition.

 Persisting with old technology does not make a school better – it reduces the value being offered to pupils and makes payment of expensive fees a less attractive proposition to a parent with options.

 The solution allows an independent school under these pressures to fill their institution with the latest interactive technology, and avoid a capital cost.
 Spend on this upgrade would sit alongside other operating costs such as electricity, staff, grounds maintenance and so on.
 As a neat line in an annual budget.

 Furthermore, the figure for this is much smaller than you’d think.
-Set against a revenue column which itemises income per pupil, it is in fact tiny.
+Set against a revenue column that itemises income per pupil, it is in fact tiny.
 Having use of the latest interactive touchscreen in a classroom, supported by powerful software and lesson resources built for education, can cost just £1.53 per pupil per week.

-£1.53 to improve pupil engagement, to reduce energy costs and maintenance disruption, and to help you exceed the competition. £1.53 per pupil per week to support better results, for a powerful promotional tool to parents and pupils, and to empower your teachers with exciting new teaching opportunities. £1.53 per pupil per week.
+£1.53 to improve pupil engagement, reduce energy costs and maintenance disruption, and help you exceed the competition. £1.53 per pupil per week to support better results, for a powerful promotional tool to parents and pupils, and to empower your teachers with exciting new teaching opportunities. £1.53 per pupil per week.